jhsmith22/flightdelays-w261/README.md

 ### Context
 This is a group project conducted for course w261: Machine Learning at Scale at the University of California Berkeley in Summer 2023.
 This project develops a machine learning model that predicts flight delays based on historical flight, airport station, and weather data spanning five years from 2015-2019 in the United States.
+We use DataBricks/pyspark in an Azure cloud computing environment.

 ### Group members
 Jessica Stockham, Chase Madison, Kisha Kim, Eric Danforth